 UTS aims to support staff and students to participate fully in university life and realise their full potential in work and study.
-This website will offer information and resources on maintaining mental wellbeing and getting support for mental stress and mental ill health for students and staff.
+Our mental health programs are overseen by the Equity and Diversity Unit within the Centre for Social Justice and Inclusion.
+This web page offers information and resources on maintaining mental wellbeing and getting support for mental stress and mental ill health for students and staff.

 What is mental health?